-Having regard to the above mentioned, it becomes essential for the success of any effort being assessed and coordinated operational information system and continuously updated.In.
+In light of the considerations expressed above, it becomes essential for the success of any endeavor evaluation operationalization of coordinated information system and continuously updated.
 An ex-ante assessment well done can contribute to more efficient use of available funds, to enhance the effectiveness and relevance of the intervention, and time optimize of active measure implementation.